 Books, especially exciting or very descriptive ones, are an amazing way to develop a vivid imagination.
 Studies have shown that reading increases brain function by stimulating the right hemisphere.
 Having your child draw the way they imagined characters and events from a book they read will help them focus, as well as organize what they have read.
 Not to mention, it’s pretty cool to find out how they imagined it.
 If your child is reading a book that has a film adaptation, always make sure they read the book first, because otherwise, they will only be revisiting the movie, instead of engaging their own creativity.

 Getting your child their own library membership from early on is great for several reasons.
 The membership itself will make your little one feel grown up and important.
 Most children love spending time at the library, where they can browse through thousands of different books, read and make new friends.
 Lots of libraries organize special activities too, like readings and workshops for children.
 If you allow your kids to choose their own books (at least some of them), they will be more likely to actually read them.
 Library memberships are also a wonderful way to teach your children about responsibility, as they need to take care of the books and remember to return them on time.

-In recent years, statistics have shown that overall literacy in Australia is on the rise.
+In recent years, statistics have shown that overall literacy is on the rise.
 However, by the time year 4 rolls around, around 7% of children still haven’t mastered the low benchmark reading skills.
 Children who started school with no previous literacy skills also tend to score lower on literacy tests later during their school years.
 All signs point to the fact that early reading is an essential factor in intellectual and academic development, which should definitely not be overlooked.
 Teaching your child to love reading is one of the best and most useful gifts you can give them.